24/7 Admissions | Call: (949) 749-5027

 Signs of Counter-dependency

 Counterdependents can seem high functioning, socializing and going out to meet people on a regular basis.
 They seem average and able to maintain relationships with some semblance of normalcy.
 However, the signs of counter-dependency are more obvious than people might think.
-This can look like:
+A counter dependent partner may fall into the pattern of:

 • Fear of rejection